Should Microsoft Power Automate be used in 2025?

 What are the key features of Microsoft Power Automate?

 The first key feature is the native connector system.
-Power Automate can connect directly to over 300 applications and services, including Office 365, SharePoint, Dynamics 365, SQL Server, as well as third-party applications such as Twitter and Dropbox.
+Power Automate can connect directly to over 300 applications and services, including Office 365, SharePoint, Dynamics 365, SQL Server, as well as third-party applications such as Twitter or Dropbox.
 This broad compatibility makes it easy to trigger and manage automations in a variety of contexts.

-In summary, the main advantages remain:
+In summary, the key benefits remain:

 • Deep native integration with Microsoft 365 and Azure.